Pinterest Hidden Image

 • Prepare: Preheat your oven to 175°C (350°F).
 Lightly grease an 8" loaf tin and place a sling of parchment paper into it to help lift out the cake once baked.

-• To make the vegan "buttermilk" add the soy milk and apple cider vinegar to a small bowl, stir and allow to sit for 10 minutes.
+To make the vegan "buttermilk" add the soy milk and apple cider vinegar to a small bowl, stir, and allow to sit for 10 minutes.

-Add the olive oil and whisk to combine.
+• Wet ingredients: Add the olive oil and whisk to combine.
 Then add the vegan buttermilk mixture and the freshly squeezed orange juice, and whisk again.

-• Bake: Transfer the cake batter to the prepared loaf pan and bake for 45-55 mins.
+Bake for 45-55 mins.
 Check the cake is ready by inserting a knife or toothpick into it, which should come out clean.

 • Allow the cake to cool in the pan for about 10 minutes before transferring it to a cooling rack.